 If you know someone who’s abusing Percocet or Vicodin, or if you’re having problems with these or other opioid pain relievers, Crestview Recovery in Portland, Oregon can help.
 We offer a full range of drug and alcohol treatment programs, including those for opioid dependencies, such as:

 Treatment for opioid-use disorder is typically long-term and may or may not involve the use of replacement drugs.
 This treatment is most effective when it weans the client off the drug gradually.
-Stopping the use of opioids all at once is never recommended.
+Stopping the use of opioids all at once is never a good idea.

 Symptoms of Dependency on Vicodin or Percocet